Truc4/arche/docs/language.md

 capacity, cache-friendly columnar layout, and no use-after-free / dangling pointers / fragmentation.

+> **"No dynamic allocation" ≠ "no dynamic archetypes."** This is a property of the *core
+> language*: it bakes in no implicit heap.
+It is **not** a ceiling on the data model.
+> **Dynamic (resizable) archetypes — the backbone of a full ECS — are planned as a later
+> library layer** built on the same columnar pools, once the core matures.
+The core staying
+> allocation-free is what lets such a layer be an explicit, opt-in library rather than a
+> hidden cost in every program.

 ## Types and declarations

 Types are **nominal** - identity is the name, not the structure.
 The binding form is